*Spoilers*

 Erend

-You meet him when you go looking for his sister who RIP not long after you find her.
-Rather than be bitter and go back to drinking, Erend pulls his pants up, takes lead of the guard, and is generally helpful from there on out.
+You meet him when looking for his sister who goes RIP right after you find her.
+Rather than be bitter and drink himself into an early grave, Erend pulls his big boi pants up, takes lead of the guard, and is generally helpful from there on out.

 Erend is pretty jovial and good-natured.
-He’s there at the final battle, somehow surviving against all odds and helps you bring down the final Deathbringer.
+He’s there at the final battle, somehow surviving against all odds to help you bring down the final Deathbringer.

 Erend’s Rating: 9/10